 by Gary Meyer

 “Why don’t you make films in color?”
 Federico Fellini was asked shortly after his 1963 black and white hit 8 ½.
 He explained that it was not his right to determine for the audience the exact color of, say, a blade of grass or the blue in the sky.
 I was a teenager with a passionate interest in all kinds of movies, especially the exotic foreign films playing at theaters like Mel Novikoff’s Surf Theatre, Pauline Kael and Ed Landsburg’s Studio & Guild Cinemas and at the San Francisco International Film Festival— this intriguing answer that made sense to me until his next feature came out where he more than broke his rule.
 Juliet of the Spirits was so overwhelming in its use of color one might have thought it was soon to be banned and he needed to splash every tint and tone across the screen while he could.
-I loved it in 1965 and can’t wait to see it again on the big screen as part of the Fellini 100 celebration at San Francisco’s Castro Theatre on Saturday, March 7 (it also screens at BAMPFA on May 9).
+I loved it in 1965 and can’t wait to see it again on the big screen as part of the Fellini 100 celebration through May 14, 2022 at BAMPFA.

 All things Fellini can be found at Fellini 2020.